Gunfire at Kabul airport kills 1 amid chaotic evacuations | Politics

 - Afghanistan

-A firefight at one of the gates of Kabul's international airport killed at least one Afghan soldier early Monday, German officials said, the latest chaos to engulf Western efforts to evacuate those fleeing the Taliban takeover of the country.
+A firefight just outside Kabul's international airport killed at least one Afghan soldier early Monday, German officials said, the latest chaos to engulf Western efforts to evacuate those fleeing the Taliban takeover of the country.

+The airport shooting came as the Taliban sent fighters north of the capital to eliminate pockets of armed resistance to their lightning takeover earlier this month.

 Afghanistan's security forces collapsed in the face of the Taliban advance, despite 20 years of Western aid, training, and assistance.
 Tens of thousands of Afghans have sought to flee the country since, fearing a return to the brutal rule the Taliban imposed the last time they ran Afghanistan.
-That has led to chaos at the airport in Kabul, the main route out of the country, where some Afghan troops are assisting Western evacuation efforts.
+That has led to chaos at the airport in Kabul, the main route out of the country.

-Gunfire broke out near one of the airport's gates, where at least seven Afghans died a day earlier in a panicked stampede of thousands of people.
+Gunfire broke out near an entrance to the airport, where at least seven Afghans died a day earlier in a panicked stampede of thousands of people.
 The circumstances of the shooting, which occurred around dawn, remained unclear.

 The Taliban blame the chaotic evacuation on the U.S. military and say there's no need for any Afghans to flee.
 They have pledged to bring peace and security after decades of war and say they won't seek revenge on those who worked with the U.S., NATO, and the toppled Afghan government.